 Alternatives to MFA

-It is worthy to note that Azure provides ways to protect your application by using condition access polities and Azure AD Identity Protection and when this triggers an additional two steps verification when risks are detected.
+It is worthy noting that Azure provides ways to protect your application by using condition access polities and Azure AD Identity Protection.
+When this triggers an additional two steps verification when risks are detected.
 When you do not have Azure AD to defines these criteria, kindly make MFA registration mandatory for everyone in the organization and part of the onboarding process for new employees.

 Have a Support Plan in Place